Fetal origins hypothesis: 1918 flu pandemic

-During the 1918 flu pandemic, an estimated 20% of the world’s population became infected and 50 million of those infections proved to be fatal.
+During the 1918 flu pandemic, an estimated 20% of the world's population became infected and 50 million of those infections proved to be fatal.
 In the United States, the average lifespan dropped by 12 years per person.
 The disease struck indiscriminately by class but was often fatal for those that were in their 20s and 30s while having a particularly strong effect on pregnant women, infecting one third of all American women that were pregnant between 1918 and 1919.
 Children who were born in 1919 and had mothers who were infected during gestation experienced many handicaps later in life.
 Those born in 1919 experienced a 5% or more wage drop and were often found to have lower educational achievement overall.
 These children were also 20% more likely to be disabled than other comparable cohorts (early 1918 and late 1919) who did not experience in utero exposure.
 In a study conducted in 2008 it was found that in utero exposure to the pandemic led to higher chances of developing coronary heart disease and kidney disease later in life.
 The study concluded an 11.8% increased chance of coronary heart disease for those born in the first quarter of 1919. and a 51% increased chance of developing kidney disease for those born in the fourth quarter in 1918 as compared to those born in early 1918 and late 1919.
 It is also notable that those who were already born but young (between the ages of 1 and 5) during exposure did not have a noticeable increase in coronary heart disease or kidney disease.
 In Italy, one of the countries most affected by the pandemic, there was a drop in educational attainment for those in utero during exposure to the pandemic.
 Being exposed to the pandemic while in utero would lead to an average loss of 0.3–0.4 years of schooling.
 These effects were much higher or lower depending on the district of Italy.
 The possibility that maternal exposure to influenza during gestation may be linked to increased rates of schizophrenia later in life for the child.
 In a recent study conducted in California they were able to predict schizophrenia in adult offspring by analyzing the influenza antibodies of pregnant women in 1959–1966.
-It has been hypothesized that a definite link exists between influenza-induced stress on the fetus and schizophrenia.
+It has been hypothesized that a link exists between influenza-induced stress on the fetus and schizophrenia.
+However, a systematic review by Stephen Fung et al reported inconsistent findings about the link between in-utero exposure to influenza and schizophrenia.